apache/mxnet/docs/static_site/src/pages/community/contribute.md

 ### Forum

-If you need help with using MXNet, have questions about applying it to a particular kind of problem, or have a discussion topic, please use the discussion forum:
+If you need help with using Apache MXNet, have questions about applying it to a particular kind of problem, or have a discussion topic, please use the discussion forum:
 * [discuss.mxnet.io](https://discuss.mxnet.io) <i class="fas fa-external-link-alt"></i>

 ### Mailing Lists

-Please join either or both of the MXNet mailing lists:
+Please join either or both of the Apache MXNet mailing lists:

 **For MXNet Users, join the USER mailing list**: